Do Pergolas Require Planning Permission?

 But to build such structures, you might need planning permission.
 While planning permission isn’t always necessary, you might still have to adhere to the rules in your area.

-By following local guidelines and respecting your community’s standards, you’ll be able to build a pergola kit that doesn’t run into problems later on.
+By following local guidelines and respecting your community’s standards, you’ll be able to build a pergola that doesn’t run into problems later on.
 And if you’re unsure, just ask the professionals.
 They’ve built many pergolas before and so you’ll be in safe hands.
 With proper planning, your pergola can be the spot to go to for all your friends and family.